irislapa/misko3-tetris/README.md

 To flash the board you will need to install the stlink tool, you can do so by cloning or downloading the [repo](https://github.com/stlink-org/stlink):

-You want to extract/instal the contents of repo to /usr/local/share/stlink.
+You want to extract/instal the contents of repo to /usr/local/share/stlink:
 ```bash
 sudo mv /Downloads/stlink-1.8.0 /usr/local/share/stlink
 ```
+Or adjust the hardcoded paths in launch and settings.json.

 Then run the following commands:
 ```bash